When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Introduction

-{\bf (Q1).} {\it Beyond log-concavity, can the non-asymptotic error bound $O(\sqrt{d}h )$ in $\mathcal{W}_2$-distance still hold true for RLMC, under no additional smoothness conditions other than the gradient Lipschitz condition?}

-In this paper, we attempt to answer this question to the positive.
-More precisely, we show that, in a non-convex setting, the uniform-in-time error bound $O(\sqrt{d} h)$ in $\mathcal{W}_2$-distance can be derived for the RLMC, without additional smoothness assumptions on the potential $U$ other than the gradient Lipschitz condition (see Theorem \ref{thm:main_thm_for_RLMC}).
-But for some potentials like the double-well potential $U(x) = \tfrac{\alpha}{4} |x|^4 -\tfrac{\beta}{2} |x|^2 $, the gradient Lipschitz condition is violated.
-So another interesting question thus arises:
+Bearing these error bounds in mind, we want to raise the following interesting question: {\it Beyond log-concavity, can the non-asymptotic error bound $O(\sqrt{d}h )$ in $\mathcal{W}_2$-distance still hold true for both RLMC and RSLMC, under no additional smoothness conditions other than the gradient Lipschitz condition?} As the first main contribution of this paper, we attempt to answer (Q1) and (Q2) to the positive.
+More precisely, in a non-convex setting of LSI, we derive the uniform-in-time error bound $O(\sqrt{d} h)$ in $\mathcal{W}_2$-distance for both RLMC and RSLMC, without additional smoothness assumptions on the potential $U$ other than the gradient Lipschitz condition (see Theorem \ref{thm:main_thm_for_RLMC}).